 - Meet public school safety standards

 In order to meet these goals, prior approval of all school projects, including volunteer projects are necessary.
-The attached “Application for Approval of Volunteer Projects” is intended to provide the information needed by the District to comply with the above requirements.
+The “Application for Approval of Volunteer Projects” is intended to provide the information needed by the District to comply with the above requirements.
 Dependent upon the complexity of the project, building permits may need to be secured, compliance with state and local building codes may need to be evaluated, and/or District personnel may need to be assigned to supervise the project.
 In order to assist us in expediting the approval of your project or activity, please submit the application with enough time to allow for these contingencies and to procure the Facility Director’s approval.
 If additional information is needed, the approval time may be extended.
-If the project requires District supervision, the Facilities Department will need a minimum of two weeks after the application is approved to assign a supervisor.
+If the project requires District supervision, the Facilities Department will need a minimum of 2 weeks after the application is approved to assign a supervisor.
 Thank you for your help and cooperation.

 A Guide to Building Care